inside.ewu.edu

 Pre-requisites: CMSD 621S.

 This is the third of three courses designed to prepare the student to participate in basic and/or applied research in communication disorders.
-The culmination of this course will be the collection of data (if applicable) and the development of either a thesis or poster to be defended at the end of the academic term in which this course is taken.
+The culmination of this course is the collection of data (if applicable) and the development of either a thesis or poster to be defended at the end of the academic term in which this course is taken.

 CMSD 697S.
 CLINICAL FIELD EXPERIENCE.
 1-10 Credits.